New US Asylum Restrictions Survive First Court Challenge

-The Trump administration's new asylum rule survived an initial court challenge Wednesday, keeping in place a directive that disqualifies a significant proportion of mostly Central American asylum-seekers who reach the U.S.-Mexico border.
+The Trump administration's restrictive new asylum rule survived an initial court challenge on Wednesday, keeping in place a directive that disqualifies a significant proportion of mostly-Central American asylum seekers who reach the U.S.-Mexico border.

 U.S. District Judge Timothy J. Kelly denied requests to block the rule while a pending court case goes forward, saying, "It's in the greater public interest to allow the administration to carry out its immigration policy."